greydamian/netbat/README.txt

 focus on 3 specific usage examples: file transfer, HTTP request, instant messaging.

-Netbat can be used to transer a file (e.g. myfile) by executing the following commands on their respective hosts:
+Netbat can be used to transfer a file (e.g. myfile) by executing the following commands on their respective hosts:

     host-a$ netbat 4444 < myfile